Center for Chinese Studies

 The Center for Chinese Studies at the University of Michigan was founded in 1961 and has been a national leader in Chinese studies for over 50 years.
 A member of the International Institute, the center provides students, specialists, and the public with expert resources and a deeper understanding of contemporary and historical issues related to China.

-- CCS Mourns the Passing of Albert Feuerwerker May 3, 2013
+- Announcing the Albert Feuerwerker Memorial Fund May 3, 2013